CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/instance-shelving.md

 [OpenStack instance shelving](https://docs.openstack.org/ocata/user-guide/cli-stop-and-start-an-instance.html#shelve-and-unshelve-an-instance) allows you to stop an instance without having it consume any cloud hypervisor resources.
 A shelved instance will be retained as a bootable instance, as well as its resources assigned, such as an IP address in distributed storage, for a configurable amount of time, and then deleted.
 This is useful as part of an instance life cycle process or to conserve resources.

-## What instance shelving does ?
+## What does instance shelving do ?

-It creates a snapshot of the state of **running** instance, containing instance data and resource allocations.
+It creates a snapshot of the state of the **running** instance, containing instance data and resource allocations.
 Data in memory is **not** retained, however.
-The instance then goes into **Shelved Offloaded** state and shuts itself down.
+The instance then goes into a **Shelved Offloaded** state and shuts itself down.
 Once the instance is required again, it is **unshelved** and restored to a running state with all resources and data.

 ## How to shelve your instance ?